 Check if you’re already infected – Although remote access malware is hard to detect, there are still several signs and warnings that will tell you if you’re already being infected by this malware.
 Check if your keyboard and mouse are acting strange, prompting commands on their own as if someone is using them remotely.
 Also, if your webcam is consistently turned on, you may want to consider the fact that you may be subject to a remote access malware attack.

 Invest in the best anti-malware solutions – Fortunately, there’s a bunch of anti-malware software out there that can catch and combat security threats including remote access malware.
 So to ensure that you are well-protected against this type of malware, splurge in the best and most effective anti-malware software out there.
 You also need to update your anti-malware solution from time to time.

-Disconnect your internet connection – One of the most effective ways for you to prevent a remote access malware from infecting your system is by turning off your internet connection from time to time.
+Disconnect your internet connection – One of the most effective ways for you to prevent remote access malware from infecting your system is by turning off your internet connection from time to time.
 In this way, attackers and cybercriminals won’t be able to monitor you and control your machine remotely.
-If you don’t need to use the Internet, then it’s best for you to turn it off temporarily for your system’s protection and security.
+If you don’t need to utilize the Internet, then you should turn it off temporarily for your system’s protection and security.

-It’s true that the best way to combat remote access malware is by preventing it from happening in the first place.
+The best way to combat remote access malware is indeed by preventing it from happening in the first place.
 By implementing some of the prevention practices listed above, you are more likely to maintain an environment completely free of this malware.
 Now that you know some of the practical ways to prevent remote access malware from infecting your system, it’s time for you to improve your network’s security and protection.